mozilla/extension-workshop/README.md

 ## Development Guide: Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-See [Deployment](#deployment) for notes on how to deploy the project on a live system.
+For notes on how to deploy the project on a live system, see [Deployment](#deployment).

 ### Prerequisites